matiaslindgren/robotini-ddpg/README.md

 https://user-images.githubusercontent.com/11295697/119233343-36ac8680-bb31-11eb-8fbf-e9f71f8e90d6.mp4

-### Model input (observation)
+### Observation (neural network input)

+The neural network sees 8 RGB pixels as input at each time step, also called the observation.
-Model input is 8 RGB pixels computed by averaging 4 row groups and 4 column groups of the input camera frame:
+These are computed by averaging 4 non-overlapping row and column groups of the input camera frame:
 ![4 images, one showing the processed camera frame, two showing how to compute the 8 average values from the frame and one image showing the resulting 8 pixels on one row][explain-observation]

 ### Exploration